dreamscached/MineQuery/README.md

 If you need it to return an error in case of invalid response, you can use `WithUseStrict` option.

+#### WithQueryCacheExpiry

+By default, `Pinger` stores query sessions in cache for 30 seconds and flushes expired entries every 5 minutes.
+If you want to override these defaults, use `WithQueryCacheExpiry` option.

+#### WithQueryCacheDisabled

+By default, `Pinger` stores query sessions in cache, reusing sessions and security tokens and saving bandwidth.
+If you don't want to use session cache, use `WithQueryCacheDisabled` option.

 #### WithProtocolVersion16

 By default, `Pinger` sends protocol version 74 in 1.6 ping packets.
 If you need